-- 1. Routine foot care, except when needed for severe systemic disease or preventive foot care for Covered Persons with diabetes for which Benefits are provided as described under Diabetes Services in Section 6, Additional Coverage Details.
-Routine foot care services that are not covered include:

-- Cutting or removal of corns and calluses.

-- Nail trimming or cutting.
+- Routine foot care, except when needed for severe systemic disease for Covered Persons with diabetes for which Benefits are provided as described under Diabetes Services in Section 6, Additional Coverage Details.
+Routine foot care services that are not covered include: - Cutting or removal of corns and calluses. - Nail trimming, nail cutting or nail debridement.

-- Debriding (removal of dead skin or underlying tissue). - 2.
-Hygienic and preventive maintenance foot care.
-Examples include: - Cleaning and soaking the feet. - Applying skin creams in order to maintain skin tone. - Other services that are performed when there is not a localized Sickness, Injury or symptom involving the foot.
+- Hygienic and preventive maintenance foot care including cleaning and soaking the feet and applying skin creams in order to maintain skin tone. - Other services that are performed when there is not a localized Sickness, Injury or symptom involving the foot.

-This exclusion does not apply to preventive foot care for Covered Persons who are at risk of neurological or vascular disease arising from diseases such as diabetes.
+This exclusion does not apply to preventive foot care due to conditions associated with metabolic, neurologic or peripheral vascular disease.

-- 3. Treatment of flat feet. - 4.
-Treatment of subluxation of the foot. - 5.
-Shoes (standard or custom), lifts and wedges. - 6.
-Shoe orthotics, unless they are custom molded as described under Durable Medical Equipment in Section 6, Additional Coverage Details.
+- 2. Treatment of flat feet. - 3.
+Treatment of subluxation of the foot. - 4.
+Shoes (standard or custom), lifts and wedges. - 5.
+Shoe orthotics, unless they are custom molded as described under Durable Medical Equipment in Section 6, Additional Coverage Details. - 6.
+Foot orthotics, shoe inserts and arch supports are not covered if over the counter.